by Calculated Risk on 1/10/2020 09:27:00 AM

-The headline jobs number at 312 thousand for December was well above consensus expectations of 180 thousand, and the previous two months were revised up 58 thousand, combined.
-However, the unemployment rate increased to 3.9%.
-This was a strong report.
+The headline jobs number at 145 thousand for December was below consensus expectations of 160 thousand, and the previous two months were revised down 14 thousand, combined.
+The unemployment rate was unchanged at 3.5%.

 Average Hourly Earnings

-Wage growth was above expectations in December.
+Wage growth was below expectations.
 From the BLS:

-"In December, average hourly earnings for all employees on private nonfarm payrolls rose 11 cents to $27.48.
-Over the year, average hourly earnings have increased by 84 cents, or 3.2 percent."This graph is based on “Average Hourly Earnings” from the Current Employment Statistics (CES) (aka "Establishment") monthly employment report.
+"In December, average hourly earnings for all employees on private nonfarm payrolls rose by 3 cents to $28.32.
+Over the last 12 months, average hourly earnings have increased by 2.9 percent."This graph is based on “Average Hourly Earnings” from the Current Employment Statistics (CES) (aka "Establishment") monthly employment report.
 Note: There are also two quarterly sources for earnings data: 1) “Hourly Compensation,” from the BLS’s Productivity and Costs; and 2) the Employment Cost Index which includes wage/salary and benefit compensation.

 Prime (25 to 54 Years Old) Participation